-All our teachers are native speakers of English; our LOTE teachers of Chinese and Japanese Beginners and Chinese and Literature are native speakers of their respective languages.
-Members of staff are at different stages of their professional development.
-This provides the school with the diversity of youth and experience as well as a mix of traditional and modern pedagogical teaching and learning practices.
+All our teachers are native English speakers.
+Our LOTE teachers, specializing in Chinese, Japanese Beginners and Chinese Literature, are native speakers of their respective languages.
+Our staff members are at various stages of their professional development, bringing a diverse mix of youth and experience, as well as a blend of traditional and modern teaching practices.

-The School also employs an Administration Manager who oversees all support staff, an Accountant, two Student Services Officers, a Guardianship/Homestay Officer who also undertakes the roles of: Admissions Officer and Marketing and IR (International Relations) and IT support is off-site.
-Most MGS teachers actively implement an administrative role as well, eg: Careers Advisor, SRC Organiser, House Tutor/Roll Call teachers, Director of Welfare and Operations, Director of Curriculum and Compliance, Co-Curricular Activities Co-ordinator, Sportsmaster, etc.
+In addition to our teaching staff, the school employs an Administration Manager who oversees all support staff, an Accountant, two Student Services Officers, and a Guardianship/Homestay Officer who also serves as the Admissions Officer and handles Marketing and International Relations (IR).
+IT support is managed off-site.
+Many MGS teachers take on additional administrative roles, such as Careers Advisor, SRC Organiser, House Tutor/Roll Call teachers, Director of Welfare and Operations, Director of Curriculum and Compliance, Co-Curricular Activities Coordinator and Sportsmaster.